 - Create a post-event evaluation to help guide future events

-The BLS predicts 8% job growth for event managers, including event management professionals, between 2020 and 2030.
-The median annual salary of event managers was $51,560 in May 2020.
+The BLS predicts an 8% job growth for event managers, including event management professionals, between 2022 and 2032.
+The median annual salary of event managers was $52,560 in 2022.

-However, you should note that event managers must start a career as an event planner to understand every inch of the industry.
+However, you should note that event managers must start a career as event planners to understand every inch of the industry.

 Nonprofit Executive Director

 The Nonprofit Executive Director wears many hats, and to be effective, this person must wear them all equally well.

 In essence, this highly regarded position supervises other leaders at an organization, works directly with the board of directors, and ultimately shapes the organization’s future by steering your team in the right direction.
 However, those with a doctorate are frequently considered for this position.